TheOfficialBarn/eecs582-sidequest/README.md

-# EECS581 Project 3
+# EECS582 Term Project
-EECS581 Project Part 3: Side Quest
+EECS582 Project: Side Quest
 An app that gives fun campus challenges and tracks your progress.

 Team Members